 How to Check Shock Absorbers

-- And lastly, you can check the shocks physically when a feeling of uncertainty comes to mind that the shocks are not working to its full potential.
+- And lastly, you can check the shocks physically when a feeling of uncertainty comes to mind that the shocks are not working to their full potential.
 You can open the shocks to inspect.
 Worn Shocks do not work correctly on the road.

-- In this case, it’s better to take the car to the garage for a professional look because leaking oil is not a good sign whether it is shocks or something else.
+- In this case, it’s better to take the car to the garage for a professional look because leaking oil is not a good sign, whether it is shocks or something else.

 How to Determine Shock Absorber Length?